 2. Record of Protected Structures

-The Planning and Development Act 2000 requires each planning authority to compile and maintain a RPS.
-The RPS is a mechanism for the statutory protection of the architectural heritage and forms part of each planning authority’s development plan.
-The Minister for Culture, Heritage and the Gaeltacht may recommend structures to the planning authorities for inclusion on the RPS.
-Sites/structures/groups of structures rated by the NIAH as being of Regional or above importance are included in the Minister’s recommendations
+The Planning and Development Act 2000 requires each local authority to compile and maintain a Record of Protected Structures (RPS).
+The RPS is a mechanism for the statutory protection of the architectural heritage and forms part of each local authority’s development plan.
+The Minister for Housing, Local Government and Heritage may recommend structures to the local authorities for inclusion on the RPS.
+Sites/structures/groups of structures given a Regional, National or International Rating by the NIAH are included in the Minister’s recommendations

-The NIAH County Surveys form a baseline of information.
+The NIAH Building Survey forms a baseline of information.
 The Core Data Index to Historic Buildings and Monuments of the Architectural Heritage was recommended by the Council of Europe in 1992 to identify categories of information necessary to record structures and sites of historic and architectural interest.
 The Core Data Index and the practice and methodologies of other member states of the Council of Europe were reviewed and adapted to suit an Irish context.
-Thus the County Surveys have the minimum information necessary to uniquely identify, record, and evaluate a representative sample of the range of structures that merit protection.
-The survey methodology is set out in the NIAH Handbook (Edition July 2012) .
+Thus the NIAH Building Survey has the minimum information necessary to uniquely identify, record, and evaluate a representative sample of the architectural heritage that merits protection.
+The survey methodology is set out in the NIAH Handbook Edition March 2021.

 We welcome comments, corrections or queries at:

 Telephone: LoCall 1890 20 20 21 or +353 (0)1 888 32 00

 – Department of Housing, Local Government and Heritage Website